quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part03_The_10-armed_Te.md

 #### Greedy Action Selection Method
 The simplest action selection rule is to select one of the actions with the highest estimated value, that is, one of the greedy actions as defined in the previous section.
-If there is more than one greedy action, then a selection is made among them in some arbitrary way, perhaps randomly.
+If there is more than one greedy action, then a selection is made among them in some arbitrary way, perhaps randomly.$$A_t = \arg\max_a Q_t(a),$$where $\arg\max_a $ denotes the action$a$ for which the expression that follows is maximized (with ties broken arbitrarily).
-\[ A_t = \arg\max_a Q_t(a), \]
-where \( \arg\max_a \) denotes the action \( a \) for which the expression that follows is maximized (with ties broken arbitrarily).

 :p What does the greedy action selection method do?
 ??x